Fred Cofield

 Born in Ypsilanti, Michigan, Cofield played collegiately for the University of Oregon and Eastern Michigan University.

-He was selected by the New York Knicks in the 4th round (73rd pick overall) of the 1985 NBA Draft.
+He was selected by the New York Knicks in the 4th round (73rd pick overall) of the 1985 NBA draft.

 He played for the Knicks (1985–86) and Chicago Bulls (1986–87) in the NBA for 50 games.

+Cofield played in the Continental Basketball Association (CBA) for the Albany Patroons, Rockford Lightning and Rapid City Thrillers from 1986 to 1993.
+He was selected to the All-CBA Second Team in 1988.